Eating As a Family Could Have a Major Impact on The Health of Your Children

 1. Set a set dinner meal a day or even one in a week where the family sits down and eats together as a family.
 Switching off mobile phones, turning off the TV and putting away any distractions.

 4. Cook meals with your children, get them involved in all the parts of making a meal.
-You will be helping your children be able to cook for themselves as adults, a skill which is being lost in the 21st
+You will be helping your children be able to cook for themselves as adults, a skill which is being lost in the 21st century.

 6. At the start of the week discuss as a family the dinner meal or meals which will be eaten as a family.
-This promotes healthy discussion around food and allows you as a parent to introduce your children to different cook books or online resources.
+This promotes healthy discussion around food and allows you as a parent to introduce your children to different cookbooks or online resources.
 You may even learn new ways to prepare and cook.

-The bottom line: work together as a family, it is not solely the parent or carer’s role in creating a healthy environment but working together with your child or children to help everyone in the family be their healthiest for life.
+Take home message: Work together as a family, it is not solely the parent or carer’s role in creating a healthy environment but working together with your child or children to help everyone in the family be their healthiest for life.

 References: